AIM

 Things to Consider about Pet Trusts

-A pet trust is a legally binding document, and consulting with an attorney who is knowledgeable about estate planning and pet trusts is important.
-They can help ensure that the trust is set up properly and that all legal requirements are met.
+Since a pet trust is legally binding, it’s essential to seek advice from an attorney experienced in estate planning and pet trusts.
+We are here to help guarantee that the trust is properly established and that all legal criteria are satisfied.

 In addition to the legal issues, there are also practical considerations to keep in mind when setting up a pet trust.
 For example, you should consider the age and health of your pet, as well as your financial situation.
 You should also think about the availability and willingness of potential caregivers.

 This article offers a summary of aspects of estate planning law.
 It is not legal advice and does not create an attorney-client relationship.
 For legal advice, you should contact an attorney.
-We can be reached at (207)848-5600 or check out our CONTACT page!
+Schedule a consultation at: (207)848-5600 or check out our CONTACT page!